 Uroš Prah (1988, Maribor) is a poet, writer, editor, and translator.
-His first poetry collection was published in 2012 and carries the hardly translatable, onomatopoetic titleČezse polzeči (»Gliding over Themselves« or »itself« or »himself«); its Croatian translation by Romeo Mihaljević came out in 2018 in Zagreb.
+His first poetry collection was published in 2012 and carries the hardly translatable, onomatopoetic title Čezse polzeči (»Gliding over Themselves« or »itself« or »himself«); its Croatian translation by Romeo Mihaljević came out in 2018 in Zagreb.
 His second poetry collection with the completely untranslatable title Tišima (one attempt was »Phush«) saw the light of day in 2015 and was nominated for the Simon Jenko Prize and the Veronika Poetry Prize.
+His latest poetry collection Udor was published recently.
 In 2017 he received the Writers Grant from the Slovenian Book Agency.
 2018 his German text Nostra Silva was awarded the Exil Poetry Award at the Vienna Book Fair.
-Currently he is working on two new collections – one in Slovene (due to be published in 2019) and one in German, while a Spanish translation of Tišima by Pablo Arragiada is being prepared in Argentina.
-In February of 2019 he was the resident artist of the Slovenian Ministry of Culture in New York, in September at the Romanian National Literature Museum & TRADUKI residency in Bucharest.
-Translations of his work have also been published in magazines, anthologies and other media in Germany, Austria, Croatia, Serbia, Montenegro, Italy, Romania, Argentina and the Czech Republic.
+In February of 2019 he was the resident artist of the Slovenian Ministry of Culture in New York, in September of the same year at the Romanian National Literature Museum & TRADUKI residency in Bucharest, in June 2020 at the IHAG artist-in-residence programme of the Kulturvermittlung Steiermark in Graz, Austria.
+Translations of his work have also been published in magazines, anthologies and other media in Germany, Austria, Croatia, Serbia, Montenegro, Italy, Romania, Argentina, Slovakia and the Czech Republic.